Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 __Connect Artifacts__

-Our pipeline is connected to two `Artifacts`, your fork of our GitHub repository and our model in the AzureML model registry.
+Our pipeline is connected to two `Artifacts`.

+* Your fork of [this](https://github.com/Azure-Samples/onnxruntime-iot-edge) GitHub repository and,
+* Your Model Registry from the AzureML Workspace.

 You can add these by clicking the `+ Add` button, next to `Artifacts`.

 The final pipeline should look like this:
 <p align="left"><img width="50%" src="./media/pipeline.png" alt="schematic pipeline"/></p>